google/proto-quic/src/net/docs/crash-course-in-net-internals.md

 The Event View shows events logged by the NetLog.
 The NetLog model is that long-lived network stack objects, called sources, emit events over their lifetime.
-When looking at the code, a "BoundNetLog" object contains a source ID, and a pointer to the NetLog the source emits events to.
+When looking at the code, a "NetLogWithSource" object contains a source ID, and a pointer to the NetLog the source emits events to.
 Some events have a beginning and end point (during which other subevents may occur), and some only occur at a single point in time.
 Generally only one event can be occuring for a